 Index trading and share trading are two different approaches to investing in the stock market.
 Index trading involves speculating on the overall performance of a market index, such as the FTSE 100 or the S&P 500, rather than individual companies.
 Share trading, on the other hand, involves buying and selling specific company stocks, allowing traders to target the performance of individual businesses.

 Index trading can be less risky than share trading, as it allows traders to diversify their portfolios and reduce their exposure to individual stocks.
 However, index trading can also be less profitable than share trading, as the potential for large gains is lower.
-UK traders need to carefully consider their investment goals and risk tolerance before deciding whether to trade indices or individual shares.
+UK traders should therefore carefully consider their investment goals and risk tolerance before deciding whether to trade indices or individual shares.

 FAQ